equinox-02/equinox-demo/README.md

 # equinox-demo
-This is my first GitHub Project
+This is my first GitHub Project.
 Author - Parv Panchal